jw2476/teapot/README.md

 ### Building and Running Leaves

-Building to an executable or static library file in the `target` folder:

-`tpot brew`
+To build your leaf run `tpot brew`, the artifact will be stored in the `target` directory

-Or to compile and run with one command:
+Or to compile and run with one command, use `tpot pour`:

-`tpot pour`

 From there it's just more of the same.
 Teapot will find new C files as you create them, building and linking them at blazingly fast speeds thanks to TCC.